 Here is my favorite quick Spanish fabada recipe, resulting in a hearty and delicious fabada Asturiana in a fraction of the time!

-- 1 small link of sweet semi-cured Spanish chorizo (note: this is not completely raw chorizo.
-If that's all you can get, you'll have to
+- 1 small link of sweet semi-cured Spanish chorizo note: this is not completely raw chorizo.
+If that's all you can get, you'll have to sear it before using.
+Also, it's not literally sweet, but rather made with sweet versus spicy paprika.

 - 1 small link of spicy semi-cured Spanish chorizo